One World Under Doom: Main plot

-Arcade tells the Avengers that none of the villains want to "live in a world under Doom" as Thor tells Arcade to "hold his tongue".
 When Mysterio questions Captain Marvel's battle plans, Scarlet Witch states that the fight with Doom will be a diversion so that Mysterio, Baron Mordo, and Madelyne Pryor can get into the minds of the world leaders.
-At the Latverian border, Captain America, Captain Marvel, Doctor Octopus, Iron Man, MODOK, Storm, and Vision draw out Doom and his Tyrannosaurus counterpart.
+At the Latverian border, Captain America, Captain Marvel, Doctor Octopus, Iron Man, MODOK, Storm, and Vision draw out Doom.
 Elsewhere, Scarlet Witch, Pryor, and Mordo enter the minds of the world leaders.
 They inform the others that the world leaders are following Doom willingly and that he never controlled their minds.
 The Avengers are forced to leave Latveria to thwart a prison break at the Raft.
 Dormammu witnesses the events and claims that Doom is ignorant on his responsibilities.

 The Fantastic Four, the X-Men, the Champions, Alpha Flight, and Doom's steed are transported into a collapsing pocket dimension by Dormammu.
 Doom confronts Dormammu as they engage in a magic battle.
-Using a Doombot as a distraction, Doom attacks Dormammu who summons demons from a portal that Doom tries to close.
+Using a Doombot as a distraction, Doom attacks Dormammu, who summons demons from a portal that Doom tries to close.
 To fight the demons, Doom copies the powers of Cyclops, Human Torch, and Wolverine.
 Doom sends the Doombots into the pocket dimension as they help him free the heroes.

-The Avengers, the X-Men (consisting of Cyclops, Juggernaut, Magik, Psylocke, Rogue, Temper, Wolverine, and X-23), Invisible Woman, Squirrel Girl, Spider-Man, Miles Morales, Brain Drain, and Doom's steed help Doom fight Dormammu.
+The Avengers, the X-Men, Invisible Woman, Squirrel Girl, Spider-Man, Miles Morales, Brain Drain, and Doom's steed help Doom fight Dormammu.
 Scarlet Witch severs Dormammu's connection with the Dark Dimension and Invisible Woman punches him.
 Doom recovers the Eye of Agamotto and casts a spell to return Dormammu to the Dark Dimension.
 The next day, the Avengers, the X-Men, Invisible Woman, and Brain Drain help with rescue efforts at the United Nations.
-Thor mentions how Odin once had to fight for the respect of everyone throughout Asgard.
 Everyone questions on if Doom has turned over a new leaf.
 Maria Hill appears, stating that Doom is hiding something big and that it will take all of them to get to it.